WIP-FM: Philadelphia's FM Talk Station

-post-Free FM logo for 94 WYSP Talks.

 During the week of June 18, 2007, WYSP stopped calling its talk format "Free FM."
 New imaging was slowly rolled out which referred to the station as either "94-1 WYSP" or "94 WYSP."
 During the week of June 25, a new "94 WYSP Talks" logo was unveiled on the station website, wiping clean any reference to "Free FM" from the station's identity.
 On August 13, during the first "Eagles Radio" broadcast of the year, new imaging began to refer to the station as "Philadelphia's FM Talk Station."
 A similar nickname also began to be used by corporate sister station KLSX in Los Angeles.

 In June 2007, long time music programmer Gil Edwards was let go, further evidence that WYSP was committed to talk programming.
 Edwards lobbied for a return to rock before leaving but was rebuffed by management.

 On September 11, 2007, an article was published in the Philadelphia Daily News reporting a format change at WYSP was imminent.
 Paul Barsky brushed the article off as rumor, as did Matt of the Matt and Huggy Show and Kidd Chris.
 Scotty and Alex referred to their show that night as their "last" show, claiming that not many radio shows get to do a final broadcast.
 They hoped to return the next day, but it turned out that night's show really was their last.

 On September 12, 2007, Paul Barsky stated that he had re-signed with the station, and his show continued as normal with guest Donovan McNabb of the Philadelphia Eagles.
 Promos for the station would later be heard featuring McNabb announcing that "The Rock Is Back," which had been recorded the day of his appearance.
 At the start of Kidd Chris' broadcast, he discussed the topic of the format change, revealing that Scotty, Alex, Matt and Huggy had been fired, the Barsky Show was no more, and that Chris himself had lost members of his show (later revealed to be co-producer "Monkeyboy" Dave Eitel and producer Brad Maybe).